dantrellperson/Predicting-Who-Is-Diabetic/README.md

     1. Review data to get an initial understanding.
         - Do basic statistics.
         - visualize how many patients are diabetic vs who aren't diabetic
-        - Visualize patients with a postive diabetes test result(1) and patients with a negative diabetes test result using original BMI vs Glucose
+        - Visualize patients with a positive diabetes test result(1) and patients with a negative diabetes test result using original BMI vs Glucose
     2. Define Logistic Model
     3. Define Cost Function
-    4. Defie Gradient Function
+    4. Define Gradient Function
     5. Define Gradient Descent Function
     6. Define Prediction Function
     7. Store predicted results in dataframe and export csv
     8. Visualize predicted results.
+    9. Load Dataset into SQL database.

 # Recommendations

-*The model accuracy achieved with all availables features is **80.21%** after 5 trials I recommend moving forward with model from Trial 5.
+*The model accuracy achieved with all availables features is **80.21%** after 5 trials I recommend moving forward with data predicted from Trial 5.